NBN (TV station): 2010s

 Alongside the launch of 9HD and 9Life on 1 March 2016, NBN's unique branding began to be phased out in favour of Nine's mainstream branding already in place on its metropolitan stations and its Darwin station.
 The mainstream logos for Nine and 9HD were used with "NBN" written alongside in a smaller font.
 On 1 July 2016, coinciding with the media shakeup of WIN and Southern Cross, NBN's unique branding was completely phased out.
 As a result, NBN was folded into the Nine Network.
 But for the time being NBN News remains under its unique name and the small "NBN" on the Nine watermark is still used in areas where NBN's signal overlaps with TCN Sydney and QTQ Brisbane to differentiate between the stations.
 However, NBN continued to cover the Nine News logo on all network national news bulletins until July 2018.
 Until 2020, the NBN News coverup was used on the 4 pm news in Sydney, however that is no longer the case.
-The coverup is still used on the 4 pm news in Queensland on the Gold Coast feed.
+The coverup is still used on the 4 pm news in Queensland on the Gold Coast feed until 2024.

 In October 2016, Nine Entertainment lodged a development application with Newcastle City Council about plans to turn the current NBN studios into medium density housing.
 As a result of this, the network is planning on moving NBN somewhere in the Newcastle CBD.
 During this time, it was unclear whether NBN News would be retained under its current name following the move to the new workspace.
 Studio presentation was also uncertain once the transfer occurs.

 In March 2018, Nine's regional affiliate Southern Cross Austereo began advertising sales for NBN.
 As a result, the advertising department moved from NBN's offices to SCA's radio offices.

 In June 2018, Nine Entertainment moved NBN's playout facilities to the networks main playout centre in Frenchs Forest, Sydney as part of Nine's plans to integrate NBN into the network.